A universal speed limit for spreading of coherence

+Our experiments are performed with $\potassium$ atoms, and we tune $a$ using a Feshbach resonance, exploring coarsening for $a = (50-400)\,a_0$, where $a_0$ is the Bohr radius.
+Our cylindrical box has radius $R=21(2)\,\um$, length $L=40(4)\um$, and volume $V = 55(12) \times 10^3\,\um^3$.
+Our gas density $n=5.4(1.2)\,\um^{-3}$ corresponds (assuming ideal-gas thermodynamics) to the critical temperature for condensation $\Tc = 127(19)\,\nK$.
+The {kinetic} energy per particle in our initial incoherent states is $\varepsilon = \kB \times 20(2)\,\nK$ (where $\kB$ is the Boltzmann constant), corresponding to a large equilibrium condensed fraction $\eta = 0.61(4)$ (see Extended Data Figs.~\ref{fig:S1} and~\ref{fig:S2}). {During coarsening the total particle number, $N \approx 3\times 10^5$, is essentially constant (see Methods),} and the gas is always weakly interacting in the sense that $na^3< 10^{-4}$.
+We measure $n_k$ by absorption imaging (along the $z$ direction) after time-of-flight expansion, performing the inverse-Abel transform on the line-of-sight integrated distributions; just for the images shown in Figs.~\ref{fig:1}{\bb} and ~\ref{fig:2}{\ba} we instead image only slices of the cloud~\cite{Andrews:1997a} corresponding to $k_z\approx 0$ (Methods).
+We normalise $n_k$ such that $\int n_k \, 4\pi k^2 \upd k = N$.

-We first show, in Fig.~\ref{fig:1}{\bb}, that for our initial states P$_{1,2,3}$, shown in the left column, the long-time evolution differs only in some time offsets.
-Starting from an initial state, $n_k(k)$ follows some trajectory in the space of functions with the same $N$ and $\varepsilon$, represented by the wiggly coloured lines.
+We first show that, while the short-time relaxation dynamics inevitably depend on the details of the initial state, the long-time relaxation does not (Fig.~\ref{fig:1}{\bb}).
+For this purpose, we engineer three different far-from-equilibrium states, starting with a quasi-pure condensate and using a time-varying force to perturb the cloud (see Extended Data Fig.~\ref{fig:S1}).
+Our initial states P$_{1,2,3}$ have different $n_k$ (see left column), but the same $\varepsilon$.
+At time $t=0$ the gas is non-interacting and we then initiate relaxation by switching $a$ to $100\,a_0$.
+Starting from an initial state, $n_k(k)$ follows some trajectory (represented by the wiggly coloured lines) in the space of functions with the same $N$ and $\varepsilon$.
 The middle column shows that, still far from equilibrium, these trajectories converge to the same $n_k$.
-The time that the gas takes to evolve to this $n_k$ depends on the initial state ($t_{i=1,2,3}$ for P$_{i = 1,2,3}$), but further evolution from this $n_k$ is necessarily the same for all initial states.
-Note that the state trajectories for P$_1$ and P$_2$ merge before merging with the P$_3$ one, but we just show an $n_k$ where all three have converged.
+The time that the gas takes to evolve to this $n_k$ depends on the initial state ($t_{i=1,2,3}$ for P$_{i = 1,2,3}$), but further evolution from this $n_k$ is the same for all initial states; note that the state trajectories for P$_1$ and P$_2$ merge before merging with the P$_3$ one, but we just show an $n_k$ where all three have converged.

+{The long-time relaxation of a low-energy Bose fluid was theoretically studied in different frameworks.
+In Ref.~\cite{Svistunov:1995}, this problem was studied for an incompressible superfluid, where the spreading of coherence is associated with the decay of a random tangle of quantized vortices (variously known as the Kibble's vortex tangle~\cite{Kibble:1976}, superfluid turbulence~\cite{Feynman:1955}, and Vinen turbulence~\cite{Vinen:2002,Barenghi:2023}) and $\ell$ is set by the typical distance between the vortex lines.
+For $\ell \gg \xi$, where $\xi$ is the size of the vortex core, the prediction is that

+where $A$ is a dimensionless constant.
+On the other hand, for coarsening of wave excitations, corresponding to a compressible-fluid flow, approximate kinetic equations give